 Early Check Release

 If a student has a financial emergency, the Financial Aid Supervisor may at their discretion authorize an early check release and/or pick up with sufficient documentation.

 If a student has federal aid other than Federal Pell Grant, reduce the other federal aid until the over award is eliminated (starting with self help aid first).

 A student will be sent a revised Financial Aid Award Notification email when other awards are added or deleted because a student is eligible for additional awards and/or to correction an over-award.
-All awards that are entered on the Colleague AIDE screen are available for the student to view on Eagle Advisor.
+All awards that are available for the student to view on Eagle Advisor.